Discover the operations in the hardworking heart of Dublin, with our 2026 boat tour season.

 Points: Alexandra Basin, Oil Zone, Ferry Terminals, Ro-Ro / Lo-Lo Terminals, Pigeon House, Poolbeg Chimneys, Tern Pontoon, Great South Wall, Poolbeg Lighthouse.

-Stops: There are no stops on the boat tour you will depart and arrive back at Berth 18, North Wall.
+Stops: There are no stops on the boat tour you will depart at Berth 18 North Wall, Dublin 1 and arrive back at Sir John Rogerson’s Quay, South Dock, Dublin 2.

 Languages: English – All tours will be given in English.